BharathKumarReddy2103/Azure-Zero-To-Hero/Day-05/README.md

 **Rules:**

 Allow or deny traffic based on IP, port, and protocol.

 Default rules allow VNet communication and block all other traffic.

 **Example:** Allow inbound traffic to port 80 (HTTP):
    Source: Any
    Source Port: *
    Destination: Any
    Destination Port: 80
-  Protocol: TCP
+   rotocol: TCP
    Action: Allow

 **5. Application Security Groups (ASGs)**